kikuchiichio/AlgebraicQuantumChemistry/README.md

 These programs generate polynomial equations and write them in small sub-programs, which you should compute through the computer algebra package Singular.

 3 ERI.py (Python program.
 By this program and symbolic differentiation, you can compute every analytic formula of one and two-electron integrals of GTO required in molecular orbital computations.
-Obara-Saika recursion scheme shall be implemented soon. )
+Obara-Saika recursion scheme is implemented for the computations involving general Caetesian Gaussian functions; but we can do without it, since we can use symbolic differentiation. )

 It is an initial simple lesson for beginners.
 Nevertheless, I expect that it shall reveal to you the algebraic scheme to execute full computations of quantum chemistry.